Olaomojuolataiwo/Commit-Reveal-Auction/README.md

 # Secure Auction Research Series

 A comprehensive series of security-driven tests exploring **commit–reveal auction mechanisms**, common exploit vectors, and defensive design improvements.
+A Research series exploring commit–reveal sealed-bid auctions, adversarial exploitation and hardened design on Ethereum.

 This repository contains all five stages of the research project, including Solidity contract deployments, exploit simulations, and cross-language test orchestration (Foundry + Python).
 Each stage builds on the previous, progressively revealing failure modes and defensive architecture.